aawyatt/DS4010_E/data_folder/raw/README.md

 # Raw Data
-This folder contains the raw data files along with the csv files used for this project.
+This folder contains the raw data files used in the project in the format of csv.
+Each of the data sets used for the project have been placed in their own sub-folders as described below.

 ## Folders